rwmurdoch/argonnesoils2017tutorial/trimble-NCBI-lesson.rst

     sudo apt-get update
     sudo apt-get install python-biopython

-Fan Yang (Iowa State University) and I wrote a script to extract 16S rRNA sequences from Genbank files, `here <https://github.com/adina/scripts-for-ngs/blob/master/parse-genbank.py>`_.
+Fan Yang (Iowa State University) and I wrote a script to extract 16S rRNA sequences from Genbank files, [here](https://github.com/adina/scripts-for-ngs/blob/master/parse-genbank.py).
 It basically searches for text strings in the Genbank structure that is appropriate for these particular genes.
-You can read more about BioPython `here <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_ and its Genbank parser `here <http://biopython.org/DIST/docs/api/Bio.GenBank-module.html>`_.
+You can read more about BioPython [here](http://biopython.org/DIST/docs/tutorial/Tutorial.html) and its Genbank parser [here](http://biopython.org/DIST/docs/api/Bio.GenBank-module.html).
 In this script, we are looking for an "rRNA" feature and looking for specific text in its "/product" line.
 If this is true, we go through the genome sequence and extract the coordinates of these genes, providing the specific gene sequence.

 To run this script on the Genbank file for CP000962.
 Note make sure you are in the right directory for both the program and the files::